Many interactive commands are security sensitive.

 Many modules have multiple purposes, depending on the context.

-When reading the documentation for some module, be sure to check
+When reading the documentation for some module, be sure

 to refer to the part that describes the purpose of the module,